open-mmlab/mmdetection3d/docs/en/1_exist_data_model.md

        'submission_prefix=results/waymo-car/kitti_results'
    ```

    **Notice**: For evaluation on waymo, please follow the [instruction](https://github.com/waymo-research/waymo-open-dataset/blob/master/docs/quick_start.md/) to build the binary file `compute_detection_metrics_main` for metrics computation and put it into `mmdet3d/core/evaluation/waymo_utils/`.(Sometimes when using bazel to build `compute_detection_metrics_main`, an error `'round' is not a member of 'std'` may appear.
 We just need to remove the `std::` before `round` in that file.) `pklfile_prefix` should be given in the `--eval-options` for the bin file generation.
 For metrics, `waymo` is the recommended official evaluation prototype.
 Currently, evaluating with choice `kitti` is adapted from KITTI and the results for each difficulty are not exactly the same as the definition of KITTI.
 Instead, most of objects are marked with difficulty 0 currently, which will be fixed in the future.
-The reasons of its instability include the large computation for evalution, the lack of occlusion and truncation in the converted data, different definition of difficulty and different methods of computing average precision.
+The reasons of its instability include the large computation for evaluation, the lack of occlusion and truncation in the converted data, different definition of difficulty and different methods of computing average precision.

 9. Test PointPillars on waymo with 8 GPUs, generate the bin files and make a submission to the leaderboard.